Interurban: Evolution in Japan

 Similar to passenger railway conditions in early 1900s America, intense competition still exists today between private railways and mainline railways operated by the Japan Railways Group along highly congested corridors is a hallmark of suburban railway operations in Japan.
 For example, on the Osaka to Kobe corridor, JR West competes intensely with both Hankyu Kobe Line and Hanshin Main Line trains in terms of speed, convenience and comfort.

-However, a number of interurbans in Japan did close down up into the 2000s, with networks in Kitakyushu and Gifu being shut down.
+However, a number of urban lines in Japan did close as late as the 2000s, with networks in Kitakyushu and Gifu being shut down.

-Today
+List of interurban systems

 Austria

 Between Vienna and Baden bei Wien the Badner Bahn, operates a classic interurban passenger service, in addition to some freight services.
-Some interurban lines survive today a local railways in Upper Austria are such as the Linzer Lokalbahn, Lokalbahn Vöcklamarkt–Attersee and Lokalbahn Lambach–Vorchdorf-Eggenberg.
-While others operate as extension of a local city tramway such as the Traunseebahn which is now connected to the Gmunden Tramway.
+Some interurban lines survive today as local railways in Upper Austria are such as the Linzer Lokalbahn, Lokalbahn Vöcklamarkt–Attersee, and Lokalbahn Lambach–Vorchdorf-Eggenberg.
+While others operate as extension of as local city tramways such as the Traunseebahn which is now connected to the Gmunden Tramway.